 Discovering that you have been infected with a disease can be overwhelming.
-There usually are many unanswered questions and concerns that recently infected people have.
+There usually are many unanswered questions and concerns that infected people have.
 One that may come to mind is how can I help someone else that may go the same process and struggles that I have?
 Participating in Research helps scientist and clinicians find new treatments, tests and quicker diagnostic methods to improve patient outcomes and hopefully prevent the disease from spreading.
 You can Help!
 Become a Specialty Antibody donor with PPA!
 The information below is not meant for clinical diagnosis, but as an educational resource.

 Please review the following donor requirements: